China plans to land probes on far side of moon, Mars by 2020

 Last month, two astronauts returned from a month-long stay aboard China’s Tiangong 2 experimental space station, the country’s sixth and longest crewed mission.
 A fully functioning, permanently crewed space station is on course to begin operations six years from now and is slated to run for at least a decade.

-The white paper reiterated China’s plans to launch its first Mars probe by 2020, saying this would explore and bring back samples from the red planet, explore the Jupiter system and “conduct research into major scientific questions such as the origin and evolution of the solar system, and search for extraterrestrial life.”
+The white paper reiterated China’s plans to launch its first Mars probe by 2020, saying it would explore and bring back samples from the red planet, explore the Jupiter system and “conduct research into major scientific questions such as the origin and evolution of the solar system, and search for extraterrestrial life.”

 The paper says the Chang’e-4 lunar probe will help shed light on the formation and evolution of the moon.